apache/apisix/docs/en/latest/deployment-modes.md

 *WARNING*: When using docker to deploy in standalone mode.
 New environment variables added in `apisix.yaml` while APISIX is running will only take effect after a reload.

+More information about using environment variables can be found [here](./admin-api.md#using-environment-variables).

 ### How to configure Route

 Single Route：